natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Swordfish%20Mk%20I.md

 * One rear-facing machine gun that may prove itself useful
 * Like in real life, unlike most aircraft, it is easy to control at low speeds
 * Engine cooling is great (does not overheat for a while even when on WEP)
+* Bombsight when using bombs allows for precise dropping of bombs

 '''Cons:'''